HumanSignal/label-studio/docs/source/guide/label_panels.md

 #### Actions

 * Select a region to display it in the **Info** panel.
 * Click the lock icon to lock a region.
 You cannot modify the region until it is unlocked.
-For complex regions, this can help prevent you from making unintentional changes.
+For complex tasks with multiple regions, this can help prevent you from making unintentional changes.
 * Click show/hide to control whether the region is visible in the display portion of the labeling interface.
 This can be useful when you are adding multiple overlapping regions.
 * With a region selected, press `backspace` to delete the region.